 I created this graphic as I was asked by multiple people how to develop an app.
-This does not include the coding but many of the non-technical prerequisites to building an app.
+This does not include tips on coding but many people with the non-technical prerequisites to building an app.

 I hope this graphic helps someone (It’s my first infographic/decision flow image, feedback welcome).

 So You Have an Idea For An App: Graphic

 v1.2 (4th Nov 2017, Added requirements and MoSCoW):

 todo: Things to add Issues to fix in 1.4:

 - Add user personas and Epic, Story and Task stages.